KahWee - Web Development, AI Tools & Tech Trends

 }

-This pattern eliminates the need for separate API routes and provides better performance through server-side rendering, all while maintaining complete type safety.
-The type safety extends from loader arguments to meta functions to client-side data consumption.
+This pattern eliminates separate API routes.
+Type safety extends from loader arguments to meta functions to client-side data consumption.

 Why This Stack Works

-Modern tooling matters.
-Vite provides fast HMR and automatic code splitting.
-Drizzle ORM offers prepared statements and connection pooling.
-Better-auth handles complex authentication patterns without boilerplate.
-React Router v7's typegen catches potential issues at compile time rather than runtime.
+Vite gives fast HMR and automatic code splitting.
+Drizzle ORM handles prepared statements and connection pooling.
+Better-auth removes authentication boilerplate.
+React Router v7's typegen catches bugs at compile time instead of runtime.

-This architecture demonstrates how modern JavaScript/TypeScript tooling can create production-ready applications.
-Continue to Part 2 for deployment, workflows, and performance considerations.
+Continue to Part 2 for deployment, workflows, and performance.